mo65535/cn-loads/README.md

 ### Note:

-To save yourself from typing in your password a bunch of times, when the program runs, you'll also want to set up SSH keys.
+To save yourself from typing in your password a bunch of times when the program runs, you'll also want to set up SSH keys.
 I think I referred to this guide when setting that up for myself: http://paulkeck.com/ssh/